Find Affordable College Courses

 Concentrations Within Biological & Biomedical Sciences

-If you plan to be a biological and biomedical sciences major, you may want to focus your studies on one of the following concentrations.
+The following biological & biomedical sciences concentations are available at University of Kansas.
 The table shows all degrees awarded in this field awarded for all degree levels at University of Kansas.
 A concentration may not be available for your level.

 Concentration Annual Degrees Awarded